mixelpixel/Lambda-University/BrownBag/readme.md

 # philosophy of computer science
   This lecture is just a review of some concepts which have helped me to advance in my endeavors with computer science by means of analysis.
 By "analysis" I just mean breaking things down into their constituent parts to see how they all fit together.
+So let's do that...

 ### What is philsophy?
   - some use the term to mean things like "how we'd like the world to be" or "a way of looking at things" and sometimes the term is used to just mean "...my opinion."